WSUN-TV: Signal problems

 Channel 38 struggled in the ratings for the next decade, as ABC was not on par ratings-wise with CBS and NBC at the time (and would not be until the 1970s).
 However, it faced an additional problem due to its location on the UHF band.
 Until the All-Channel Receiver Act went into effect in 1964, television set manufacturers were not required to include UHF tuning capability.
 Viewers had to buy an expensive converter to watch WSUN-TV, and even with one, picture quality was marginal at best.
 Also, UHF signals did not travel very far at the time, resulting in a considerably smaller coverage area compared to those of WFLA-TV and WTVT.

-In hopes of getting a better signal, WSUN-TV tried to swap frequencies with Tampa Bay's new educational television station, WEDU, in the late 1950s.
-Under the proposed deal, WSUN-TV would have moved to channel 3, while WEDU would have moved to channel 38 and kept WSUN-TV's old equipment.
-However, WEDU turned down this proposal.
+In hopes of getting a better signal, WSUN-TV tried to swap frequencies with Tampa Bay's new educational television station, WEDU, in the late 1950s to gain the channel 3 license, though WEDU itself never entertained the lopsided proposal.